biscuitboost/yourbanger-fe/src/pages/terms.md

 - Don't resell our service or pretend you made it
 - Don't use the songs to harass or harm anyone

-If you do any of this, we'll suspend your account and you'll lose your credits.
+If you do any of this, we'll suspend your account.
 Don't test us.

 ## 7. AI-Generated Content Disclaimer